 Video explanation:

+Now we can register the image to axes that are not simply the pixel positions and display seismicity data on top of it.
 Here is the Japanese earthquake data to which I am referring and something we have worked on in the past in this course: japaneqs.txt.

 A=imread('http://arrowsmith410-598.asu.edu/Lectures/Lecture16/japan.png');